jacobaustin123/Coral/README.md

 This is an important feature, and will hopefully be added soon.

-### No Classes

-Coral does not have classes, structs, or any kind of object oriented programming model.
-These could easily be added using the same model as lists, but they have not been so far.

 ### Unsupported Keywords

 Coral does not support several common Python keywords, including: